zsparal/api-documentation/source/guides/recurring.rst

 The payment object will, however, contain a ``subscriptionId`` field that contains the subscription ID you received when the subscription was created.
 This allows you to recognize where the payment belongs to.

-We currently do not provide webhooks specifically for status changes of a Subscription itself.
+We do not provide webhooks specifically for status changes of a Subscription itself.